 - a.
 Copying from another student during an exam or allowing another student to copy; - b.
-Using, attempting to use, or improperly possessing unauthorized aids during any exam, such as notes, texts, texts, etc.; - c.
+Using, attempting to use, or improperly possessing unauthorized aids during any exam, such as notes, texts, web sources, etc.; - c.
 Engaging in unauthorized collaboration on an open book or take-home assignment or exam; - d.
-Taking an exam for completing an assignment for another student; - e.
+Taking an exam or completing an assignment for another student; - e.
 Submitting an assignment or substantial portions of an assignment for more than one class without permission of the faculty member; - f.
 Obtaining and/or using copies of exams in order to gain academic advantage; - g.
 Allowing others to complete assignments/papers, including the use of commercial writing services; - h.
-Practicing any form of deceit related to academic performance; and/or - i.
-Falsifying information on an official academic record or document, such as a grade report, letter of permission, or institutional forms. - j.
+Practicing any form of deceit related to academic performance; - i.
+Falsifying information on an official academic record or document, such as a grade report, letter of permission, or institutional forms; and/or - j.
 Using AI and content generators without disclosing use and without explicit instructor permission and guidance.

-Plagiarism is defined as the act of presenting ideas, data, illustrations, research, or statements of another as one's own in relation to the completion of an academic exercise.
+Plagiarism is defined as the act of presenting ideas, data, illustrations, research, or statements of another as one's own.
 Examples of plagiarism include, but are not limited to, the following:

 - a.
 Copying another person's actual words without the use of quotation marks and footnotes; - b.
-Presenting another person's ideas or theories as one's own without acknowledgement; - c.
-Failing to acknowledge collaborators on assignments; and/or - d.
-Submitting papers from "paper mills," internet vendor sites, or other sources. - e.
-All and content generators may not be used except with explicit instructor permission and guidance.
+Using an image or illustration without attribution; - c.
+Presenting another person's ideas or theories as one's own without acknowledgement; - d.
+Failing to acknowledge collaborators on assignments; and/or - e.
+Submitting papers from "paper mills," internet vendor sites, or other sources.